Spatial modeling of day-within-year temperature time series: an examination of daily maximum temperatures in Arag\'on, Spain: Data and exploratory analysis

 \section{Data and exploratory analysis}

 The point-referenced dataset we use contains 18 daily maximum temperature observational series from AEMET (the Spanish Meteorological Office) around the Comunidad Aut{\'o}noma de Arag{\'o}n (see Figure~\ref{fig:Map}).
 The time series include the daily observations from May to September (MJJAS), corresponding to the extended summer period, and span the period from 1956 to 2015.
-The region of interest is located in the central portion of the Ebro Basin in the northeastern part of Spain and has an area of 53,279 km$^2$, the portion with elevation over 500 m is 32,924 km$^2$ with 15,195 km$^2$ above 1,000 m.
+The region of interest is located in the central portion of the Ebro Basin in the northeastern part of Spain and has an area of 53,279 km$^2$, wherein the areas above 500 m and 1,000 m are 32,924 km$^2$ and 15,195 km$^2$ respectively.
 The maximum elevation is roughly 3,400 m in the Pyrenees, 2,600 m in the Iberian System, and between 200 and 400 m in the Central Valley.
 Most of the area is characterized by a Mediterranean-Continental dry climate with irregular rainfall and a large temperature range.
 However, climate differences can be distinguished by elevation and the influence from the Mediterranean Sea in the east as well as the continental conditions of the Iberian Central Plateau in the southwest \citep{AEMET11}.

 We summarize an extensive exploratory data analysis of the daily maximum temperature series that helps us establish the covariates and spatio-temporal structures that are candidates for inclusion in the model.
-The top plot in Figure~\ref{fig:mean:altitude:change:mean:stdev} shows the variability in temperature characteristics and the influence of elevation on them.
+The top plots in Figure~\ref{fig:mean:altitude:change:mean:stdev} show the variability in temperature characteristics and the influence of elevation on them.
 The two plots on the left show the mean and the standard deviation of temperature at each site against elevation.
-The mean temperature shows an approximately linear decreasing relation with elevation, varying from almost $30$ to $18^{\circ}$C. However, there exist other influential factors, e.g., Sallent de G{\'a}llego in the north and Tornos in the south have both an elevation around 1,000 m but a quite lower mean temperature is observed for the latter (see Table~S1 in Supplementary Materials).
+The mean temperature shows an approximately linear decreasing relation with elevation, varying from almost $30$ to $18^{\circ}$C. However, there exist other influential factors, e.g., Sallent in the north and Tornos in the south have both an elevation around 1,000 m but a quite lower mean temperature is observed for the latter (see Table~S1 in Supplementary Materials).